HTTP Request Node

 Using Saved Credentials

-The most secure and recommended approach.
-Select a credential of type HTTP/API that contains the base URL and token:
+The safest and recommended approach.
+Select an HTTP/API credential containing the base URL and token:

-- The base URL and authentication headers will be applied automatically
+- The base URL and authentication headers are applied automatically

 /api/users